alfa-nomena/school/README.md

     `cd school`

-- Create a new virtual environment, so this project won't break any other projects and to ensure that it will work perfectly :
+- Create a new virtual environment, so this project won't break any other projects and to ensure that it will work perfectly.
+Note that this code work in python>=3.9.
+That's why creating a new virtual environment is important:

     `python -m venv school_env`
 - Activate the virtual environment just created :